nguyentruonglong/user-service/README.md

 3. Build the application:

+    - On Windows:

+    Open a command prompt, navigate to the project directory, and run the following command to build the application:

+    ```cmd
+    go build -o user-service.exe main.go
     ```

+    - On Ubuntu (or Linux):

+    Open a terminal, navigate to the project directory, and run the following command to build the application:

+    ```sh
     $ go build -o user-service main.go
     ```

 4. Run the server in development mode using the dev configuration:

+    - On Windows:

+    After building the application, you can run the server in development mode with the dev configuration using the following command:

+    ```cmd
+    user-service.exe --config=config\dev_config.yaml
     ```

+    - On Ubuntu (or Linux):

+    After building the application, you can run the server in development mode with the dev configuration using the following command:

+    ```sh
     $ ./user-service --config=config/dev_config.yaml
     ```